Table of Contents Hide

 Being close to water can make a campsite perfect, here’s how to get it right, with lessons we have learned from waterside free camping.

-Besides the usual set-up criteria such as flat ground, shade, sun and wind direction, there’s a few other things you can consider when camping by water to take your free camping to another level.
+Besides the usual set-up criteria such as flat ground, shade, sun and wind direction, there are a few other things you can consider when camping by water to take your free camping to another level.

-There is no doubt that having water in directly in view outside your door is really relaxing.
+There is no doubt that having water in direct view outside your door is really relaxing.

 It may look picture-perfect camping up close, but soaking sullage hoses and buckets of washing water need to be kept well away from a watercourse whether it is above or below ground.